 My name is Liv909 and I'm an author on Animal Crossing Community.
 I joined the site on October 29, 2010.
 I immediately jumped into the writing area of the site.
 I started off with quite a few different stories.
 However they weren't good, and the quality was terrible.
-After an encounter with an old friend Falconova, who unfortunately is no longer active, I realized I needed more description in my stories.
+After an encounter with a good friend of mine (Falconova) who unfortunately is no longer active, I realized I needed more description in my stories.
 From then on, I endeavored to work harder on my stories.
 On January 18, 2011, I posted the story Perfection and the Hacker.
 It was received quite well by the community.
 I was impressed by the amount of positive criticism I was getting from people.

-From there, the only place to go was up.
 The story's impact skyrocketed and I was humbled to realize so many people were reading and were inspired by me.
 When I first started writing on ACC, I was a nobody.
 Clearly, I was a person with poor description and grammar, bitten by the "bug" to post ten stories at a time.
 But I learned, and I matured.
 ACC has been the site of my preteen age.
 I joined when I was 12.
-Now that I'm 15, I've learned a lot, I've met new people, and I've helped others.
+Now that I'm 16, I've learned a lot, I've met new people, and I've helped others.

 It's been a long journey but it's one that will affect me forever.
 I can only thank the readers for their undying support.
 My stories have grown, just like I have.
 But no one has lost faith in me, so I'm grateful for that.
 When I began writing on here, I started with Fleas, Bees and TV's.
-I recently found the archived link so I'm posting it here for old time's sake.
+I recently found the archived link so I posted it here for old time's sake.
 It's interesting to see how my description has progressed when I had no one telling me how to do it.
 I just did it.
 But now that I know what to do, I can help others.
-Hadger and Jade10145 are two examples, and their testimony can be seen in the PATH Christmas Special 2012.
-But I'm trailing.

 When I started, I could barely qualify for Dougieowner's competition.
 To me, it was such an achievement.
 But as I grew up, I realized it wasn't enough.
 I wanted more.
-I wanted to be up there with the "fan-fiction legends" of the site.
+I wanted to be up there with the "fan-fiction legends" of the site like Computerfan and Skypirate.
 So I worked hard and worked my way up to the top.
 It wasn't easy, but I did it.
 After writing the Perfection and the Hacker series, I became a name on the board.
 After PATH, I published some other stories that didn't do quite as well.
 For a while, I was afraid I was a one-hit wonder, destined to only succeed because of PATH.
-But that's when I got EVEN BETTER.
+But I had noticed some definite improvement in my writing.
 Chapters began growing out of one post and crept into two.
 Two posts became an average length for my chapters, and I was disappointed with myself with anything shorter.
+Some of my chapters even took up three posts.
 When I posted Perfection and the Hacker 2, a clear increase in description was noticeable.
 Others could notice too.
 While PATH 1 got only 6th place in Marshy301's competition, PATH 2 got 4th place in Dougieowner's competition.